 To avoid errors, leave nothing to chance.
 Be sure you and the other party agree on the proper accounting treatment before starting work.
 From there implement procedures to ensure the venture’s activities are properly documented.

 Construction is characterized by thin profit margins and a high degree of uncertainty.
-Accurate financial reporting is important not only to operating successfully, but also to looking good in the eyes of sureties, lenders and other stakeholders.
-To make the challenge even greater, contractors should begin to prepare for new revenue recognition rules taking effect in 2018.
-For more information contact your MarksNelson professional at 816-743-7700.
+Accurate financial reporting is important not only to operating successfully, but also to looking good in the eyes of sureties, lenders, and other stakeholders.
+MarksNelson can help.
+Reach out to us today.